Particle Physics

 - Introduction to Elementary Particle Physics, Alessandro Bettini, Open access.

-- Modern Particle Physics, Mark Thomson.
+- Modern Particle Physics, Mark Thomson, Book website with slides.

 Historical Origins